Find online courses made by experts from around the world.

 I've been a broadcast professional for 37 years.
 And much of what I have done, particularly recently, has been shot on good but ordinary equipment, by myself, with me as presenter.
 How does one do that?
 I even once did a single-crew, three camera shoot!
 Was that a world first?

 Some of the best work I have done, I've been alone in a remote environment, shooting my adventure travel TV series.
 Because budgets are tight, there isn't the cash to blow on the very best gear.
 But that doesn't matter.
-Because consumer and pro-sumer equipment is better suited to the one-person shoot.
+Because consumer and pro-sumer equipment is better suited to the one-person shoot than professional cameras.

 This course will help you with: